Welcome to today's edition of the Rush 24-7 podcast.

 CNN's newsroom this morning, Tony Harris talking to White House correspondent or congressional correspondent Dana Bash.

-And Bash is showing video of the COTS that were brought in for the senators, and then says this.
+And Bash is showing video of the cots that were brought in for the senators and then says this.

 You see, a little bit of evidence that perhaps somebody was there.

-Roll call votes at two, three, four in the morning, but he didn't do that in part because uh he was asked not to by uh Democratic Senator Barbara Boxer, who said, please just give us a few hours of sleep.
+But he didn't do that in part because he was asked not to by Democratic Senator Barbara Boxer, who said, please just give us a few hours of sleep.

-As the sun was coming up, that's when we saw senators start to shuffle their way back into the Senate.
+That's when we saw senators start to shuffle their way back into the Senate.

-CNN once again in the midst of a disagreement.
+Well, CNN once again in the midst of a disagreement.

 So they did go home.

-This is a C I told you so.
+This is a CI told you so.

-I told you yesterday this it's not just the women that wanted to get some sleep, there's some old buzzards in this place.
+I told you yesterday this, it's not just the women that wanted to get some sleep.

 This is Jurassic Park.

-Cots aren't gonna get it done.
+Cots aren't going to get it done.

 Didn't see any of that.

-Uh uh the cots, all that stuff was just for show.
+The cots, all that stuff was just for show.

-The pizza box Tracy in Pittsburgh, you're next on the Rush Limbaugh program.
+You're next on the Rush Limbaugh program.

 Hello.

-Hi, hi, Rush.
+Hi, Rush.

 How are you doing?